Uber Fires Executive Accused of Stealing Google's Self-Driving Car Secrets

 Not really.
 I mean, one attempted to appeal to someone in a position of pretty high authority, and the other was Monica Lewinski.

 And what does that mean?
-(Score:2)
+(Score:4, Insightful)

 Would that mean Waymo would be free to pursue criminal charges against Levandowski?
 How does this substantively change how the litigation moves forward?
 Seems more like Stall Theater to me.
 We fired that guy for not cooperating in a lawsuit we didn't want him to cooperate with in the first place.